y3mi/docs/content/usage/reference/cli/authentication.md

 title: "Authentication"
 weight: 10
 description: >
-  Learn how to authentication with the CLI.
+  Learn how to authenticate with the CLI.
 ---

 To authenticate with Vela, users need to provide the server address and personal token.
 There are three ways to provide the address and token to the CLI: